 1. How Long Do Siamese Cats Live?

-2. Why do Siamese Cats Bite so Much?
+2. Why Do Siamese Cats Bite So Much?

 Siamese cats are somewhat hyperactive by nature.
-However, once they reach two years of age they tend to mellow out a bit and calm down.
+However, they tend to mellow out a bit once they reach two years of age and calm down.

-4. Do Siamese Cats like water?
+4. Do Siamese Cats Like Water?

 Siamese cats actually do like water.
 They may not want to be fully submerged in water but they enjoy playing with water and being around water.

-5. Do Siamese Cats shed a lot?
+5. Do Siamese Cats Shed a Lot?

 Siamese cats do shed and tend to molt twice a year in the spring and fall.
 However, Siamese cats tend to shed a lot less than other breeds, particularly long-haired breeds like Maine Coons and Siberian cats.

-6. Do Siamese Cats like to walk?
+6. Do Siamese Cats Like to Walk?

 Siamese cats tend to love the outdoors.
-Roaming and hunting are in their natural instincts.
+Roaming and hunting are their natural instincts.
 It is definitely worth getting your Siamese cat an escape-proof harness and embark on trying some cat walking.
 They are a highly intelligent breed and can be trained to walk – if they want to.

-7. Why do some Siamese Cats have cross eyes?
+7. Why Are Siamese Cats Cross-eyed?

 Today, fewer Siamese cats have cross eyes as breeders have chosen to try to rid the breed of this characteristic.

-Final Thoughts on Siamese Cat Personality
+Final Thoughts on the Personality of Siamese Cats

-Siamese cats are very intelligent, affectionate, loyal, and incredibly chatty, so they need owners who will first give them a sensational cat name.
+Siamese cats are very intelligent, affectionate, loyal, and incredibly chatty, so they need owners who will first give them a sensational Siamese cat name.
 You’ll also need to spend time with them and provide them with a home (with lots of toys) that will keep them occupied and stimulated.

 It’s a good idea to get two Siamese kittens if you don’t have any other pets so that the kittens can grow up together and keep each other company when you’re not home.
 When all things have been considered, if you want the perfect family-friendly cat, a Siamese is one of the best.